-- (1) The production service provider is entitled to file the application.
+(1) The production service provider is entitled to file the application.
 The company must demonstrate specialisation in and sufficient experience with services in the audio-visual sector.
-This is regarded as demonstrated if the applicant production service provider, as a natural or legal person or a company affiliated with the applicant service provided, provided services having a contract value of at least EUR 1 million net each within the five years prior to filing the application as a production service provider for at least two feature-length films with total production costs of at least EUR 10 million net each, or produced such a film as a producer and at the time of filing the application has sufficient specialised skilled workers at his disposal. - (2) The applicant production service provider must have his domicile or registered office in Germany, another EU member state, another EEA contracting state or Switzerland.
-If the applicant production service provider does not have his domicile or registered office in Germany, he must have a business establishment within Germany at the time of disbursement of the grant. - (3) If the application is filed by the subsidiary or establishment of an applicant production service provider with his registered office outside the EU, the EEA or Switzerland, then all grant requirements must be met by the applicant subsidiary or establishment. - (4) The application must contain the following information about the applicant production service provider: name, domicile or registered office, legal form and VAT identification number of the company. - (5) The production service provider may perform the service itself or delegate it to a third party. - (6) If multiple production service providers meet the grant requirements for the entire film or the same film segment, the application may be filed by only one of the production service providers.
+This is regarded as demonstrated if the applicant production service provider, as a natural or legal person or a company affiliated with the applicant service provider, provided services having a contract value of at least EUR 1 million net each within the five years prior to filing the application as a production service provider for at least two feature-length films with total production costs of at least EUR 10 million net each, or pro-duced such a film as a producer and at the time of filing the application has sufficient specialised skilled workers at his disposal.

+(2) The applicant production service provider must have his domicile or registered office in Germany, another EU member state, another EEA contracting state or Switzerland.
+If the applicant production service provider does not have his domicile or registered office in Germany, he must have a business establishment within Germany at the time of disbursement of the grant.

+(3) If the application is filed by the subsidiary or establishment of an applicant production service provider with his registered office outside the EU, the EEA or Switzerland, then all grant requirements must be met by the applicant subsidiary or establishment.

+(4) The application must contain the following information about the applicant production service provider: name, domicile or registered office, legal form and VAT identification number of the company.

+(5) The production service provider may perform the service itself or delegate it to a third party.

+(6) If multiple production service providers meet the grant requirements for the entire film or the same film segment, the application may be filed by only one of the production service providers.
 The production service providers participating in the co-production must agree on this point and submit a joint state-ment to this effect to the FFA when filing the application.
-Separate applications from different production service providers are permitted for different film segments. - (7) No undertaking which is subject to an outstanding recovery order following a previous Commission decision declaring an aid illegal and incompatible with the internal market may be granted an individual aid.
+Separate applications from different production service providers are permitted for different film segments.

+(7) No undertaking which is subject to an outstanding recovery order following a previous Commission decision declaring an aid illegal and incompatible with the internal market may be granted an individual aid.
 Nor may undertakings in difficulties be granted financial aid.
+Article 1 (4) (c) sentence 2 of the General Block Exemption Regulation in the applicable version applies accordingly, in derogation from sentence 2.